Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 Gorilla Wear and Gear you will need:

 Here is practical advice about what to wear while Gorilla Trekking in Uganda.
-Often Trekkers are not dressed right for the occasion, which can spoil your day, and your focus might not be on the Gorillas but on personal discomfort and misery.
+Often Trekkers are not dressed right for the occasion, which can spoil your day, and your focus might not be on the Gorillas but personal discomfort and misery.
 Wearing suitable clothing and footwear is about protection.

 Gorilla Wear and Gear:

 - Daypack: Preferably a waterproof daypack, you can use it as a carry-on flying to Uganda.
-Pack all essentials inside of the Daypack.
+Pack all essentials inside the Daypack.